Muhammad Muhsin

 of ridicule by the supporters of his opponent, Engr.
 Rabiu Kwankwaso, the

-who’s also vying for Lado’s seat in the coming election a few days away.
+current governor of Kano, is also vying for Lado’s seat in the coming election, a few days away.

 The context here